Purpose of the program

 Program roadmap

-The Zero4 roadmap provides an overview of the strategic topics that are vital for zeroing down information barriers, GHG emissions, waste energy and safety incidents in industrial companies.
-Program research and innovation activities happen in seven research streams.
-Each stream contributes to one or more of the key deficiencies identified in the program.
+The roadmap below provides an overview of the research topics and share of cooperation between Konecranes and ecosystem partners.
+The program's research and innovation activities are happening in seven research streams.
+Each stream contributes to one or more of the key deficiencies identified in the program: information barriers, GHG emissions, wasted energy, and safety incidents.

-Program streams
+Research streams

-Human in the Centre of Operations
+Human in Centre of Operations

 Material Flow Technologies